The Secrets to the Best Olive Oil

 How to Make Good Olive Oil

 Just like a good wine, a good olive oil depends on the quality of raw materials.
-Crafting a delicious and sustainable olive oil, much like crafting a good wine, starts in the fields.
+Crafting a delicious and sustainable olive oil, much like crafting a good wine, starts in the fields (and this is not the only similarity between olive oil making and wine making!).
 Olive plants can take around 5-10 years before their fruit is ready to make oil, but they really reach their prime after 35 years.
 Olives are pollinated not only by insects transporting pollen from one flower to another, but also via the wind blowing through the groves and sweeping pollen along with it.
 In fact, Luigi has also introduced different Tuscan cultivars in the La Maliosa groves to create a careful balance for an optimal mix of pollination and production.

 Once the olives are ripe, they are hand harvested by spreading a net or sheet under the trees and the olives are picked or knocked down with the sheet catching them as they fall.
 The nets are used to funnel the olives into crates where selection is then done to separate the largest leaves and branches and pick out the best olives for production.
 It takes an incredible amount of olives to make oil: one liter of extra virgin olive oil will need almost a half of an olive tree, around 13 pounds, or 8000 olives!